+All wholly owned subsidiary companies are incorporated in New Zealand with a balance date of 31 March.
 All wholly owned subsidiary companies are in the business of owning, operating and developing retirement villages and care facilities for the elderly in New Zealand.